Articles

 Ageing

-It is very common for ageing to lead to breasts sagging and pointing downwards.
-This is because we naturally lose fat tissue and collagen as we age, so the skin and connective tissues of our breasts will gradually be pulled downwards.
+The older you are, the more likely ageing and gravity will have to lead to breasts sagging and drooping downwards.
+This is because we naturally lose fat tissue and collagen as we age, so the skin and connective tissues of our breasts will gradually have less support and be pulled downwards.

 Pregnancy & Breastfeeding